statusbits/smartthings/GE45600/README.md

 Click here to watch the [demo video](http://youtu.be/6Uts5BLrYnw).

-**Note**
-*To send button commands to SmartThings, you must press the "SCENE" button on the remote first (the third button in the top row).
+**Note:** *To send button commands to SmartThings, you must press the "SCENE" button on the remote first (the third button in the top row).
 To switch back to normal remote control mode, press the "LIGHT" button (the third button in the top row).*

 Installation